argoproj/argo-workflows/docs/mentoring.md

 ## How To Get Help

-If you have any problems with your relationship, please concat us:
+If you have any problems with your relationship, please contact us:

 * alex_collins@intuit.com
 * TODO - if some want to get help with Alex, then it cannot be alex they email